mattthughes/into-your-mind/README.md

 ### Solved Bugs

 * Fixed a bug where the while loop at the beginning continued to loop or was only printing the valid statement once with the break keyword.
 In order to fix this I used the try and except methods in the while loop, which checked to see if the conditions were met.
 If they were the code would run, unless there was a value error which would then  print out the else statement.
 Asking the user to use the correct format the loop would keep running until the else statement was met.
+* Fixed a bug where the user couldn't enter a lowercase value.
+In order to fix this I added the .upper method to the start variable, which converted each string input to an uppercase value which passed the if validation fixing this issue.

 ## Credits